Implications of Local Friendliness violation for quantum causality: Classical and Quantum Causal Explanation

 If the purpose of rejecting \NSD\ is to provide a locally \emph{causal} explanation, then presumably one wants to maintain not only \RPCC, but the entire framework of classical causal models (otherwise the challenge becomes to replace that framework by some alternative).

-Within that framework, one of us has argued~\cite{Cavalcanti2018} that Leibniz's principle implies the principle of \NFT, or \emph{Faithfulness}.
-This principle requires that every conditional independence between variables (e.g.~the no-signalling conditions) must arise as a consequence of the causal graph and not due to special choices of parameters in the model.
+Within that framework, one of us has argued~\cite{Cavalcanti2018} that Leibniz's principle implies the principle of \NFT, or {Faithfulness}.
+This principle requires that every conditional independence between variables (e.g., the no-signalling conditions) must arise as a consequence of the causal graph and not due to special choices of parameters in the model.
 In particular, therefore, if we cannot operationally signal faster than light, Leibniz's principle suggests that we should prefer a theory that does not postulate faster-than-light-causation.

 So could there be some faithful causal structure for quantum correlations, even if perhaps not the one implied by relativity?
 Unfortunately, as was shown in~\cite{Wood2015}, no classical causal model can explain all instances of bipartite Bell inequality violations while satisfying Faithfulness.
-This includes any theory violating \NSD\ that maintains the DAG structure of classical causal models and the Causal Markov Condition.
+This includes even theories violating \NSD, as long as they maintain the DAG structure of classical causal models and the Causal Markov Condition.

-More recently, this result was generalised to arbitrary bipartite~\cite{Cavalcanti2018} and multipartite~\cite{Pearl2019} Bell correlations\footnote{It was also shown in~\cite{Cavalcanti2018,Pearl2019} that no classical causal model can explain violations of Kochen-Specker noncontextuality~\cite{KS1967} inequalities without fine-tuning.
-However, as discussed in~\cite{Pearl2019} this requires a stronger notion of No Fine-Tuning, implicit in \cite{Cavalcanti2018}, but which is also motivated by Leibniz's Principle.}, demonstrating that the relationship between fine-tuning and Bell nonlocality is generic, and not an artefact of the simplest scenarios.
-These results suggest that to maintain Leibniz's Principle one must reject some of the basic assumptions of the framework of classical causal models\footnote{A similar argument was proposed by Spekkens in \cite{Spekkens2019}.}, such as \RPCC.
+More recently, this result was generalised to arbitrary bipartite~\cite{Cavalcanti2018} and \mbox{multipartite~\cite{Pearl2019}} Bell correlations, demonstrating that the relationship between fine-tuning and Bell nonlocality is generic and not an artefact of the simplest scenarios. \red (It was also shown, in~\cite{Cavalcanti2018,Pearl2019}, that no classical causal model can explain violations of Kochen-Specker {noncontextuality}~\cite{KS1967} inequalities without fine-tuning.
+However, as discussed in~\cite{Pearl2019}, this requires a stronger notion of No Fine-Tuning, implicit in \cite{Cavalcanti2018}, but which is also motivated by Leibniz's Principle.)

+As argued in Refs.~\cite{Cavalcanti2018,Pearl2019} (and similarly in Ref.~\cite{Spekkens2019}), \blk these results suggest that to maintain Leibniz's Principle, one must reject some of the basic assumptions of the framework of classical causal models, such as \RPCC.

-\subsection{``Peaceful coexistence'' through quantum causal models?}
+\subsection{``Peaceful Coexistence'' through Quantum Causal Models?}